International Affairs

 The FAA welcomes international inquiries about its commercial space transportation regulations.

-As the capabilities of the commercial space industry expands, regulators face new challenges to maintain public safety while enabling industry growth.
+As the capabilities of the commercial space industry expand, regulators face new challenges to maintain public safety while enabling industry growth.

-Since 1989, the FAA has licensed more than 400 commercial space launches and more than 25 commercial space reentries.
+Since 1989, the FAA has licensed or permitted more than 900 commercial operations to include space launches and reentries.
 The FAA also licenses the operation of spaceports (non-federal launch sites).

 U.S. law and FAA regulations can serve as a framework for other countries to consider as they develop their own regulation of commercial space launches, reentries and spaceports.
 In addition, U.S. launch or reentry operators conducting space activities internationally may have to comply with host country regulations and licensing.
 As a result, there is the possibility of dual licensing requirements.
 A common regulatory foundation can increase interoperability between countries and decrease the potential for unnecessary duplication.